Bobbin boy

 A bobbin boy was a boy who worked in a textile mill in the 18th and early 19th centuries.

-Description

 In the 18th and early 19th centuries, bobbin boys worked in textile mills.
 The boys brought bobbins to the women at the looms when they called for them, and collected the full bobbins of spun cotton or wool thread.
 They also would be expected to fix minor problems with the machines.
 Average pay was about $1.00 per week, with days often beginning at 5:30 am and ending around 7:30 pm six days per week.
 The job as a bobbin boy was dangerous, and there was always an extreme risk of death.

 Notable bobbin boys

 The following people once worked as a bobbin boy: